skip to main content

 6.2.

-Claims are to be submitted to the employee's supervisor using the employee expense form and where available scanned copies attached.
+Claims are to be submitted to the employee's supervisor using Concur.
 Claims will be reimbursed by electronic funds transfer to the employee's bank account.

 7. Approval Process for Claims Submitted